Al Perkins: 1970s

 In 1970, Perkins joined the east Texas country rock band, Shiloh, and moved to California.
 The band included Don Henley and future producer/record executive Jim Ed Norman.
 Perkins was then hired to play in the new incarnation of the Flying Burrito Brothers and recorded the live album The Last of the Red Hot Burritos in 1972.
 Perkins, along with Chris Hillman, formerly of The Byrds, went on to join Stephen Stills' Manassas, whose material fused Latin, rock, blues, country, folk, and bluegrass influences.
 He also played steel guitar on the Rolling Stones' song, "Torn and Frayed" on Exile on Main St.

-With Stills working with Crosby Stills and Nash, Perkins and Hillman joined Richie Furay (Buffalo Springfield and Poco founding member) and JD Souther in the Souther–Hillman–Furay Band.
+With Stills working with Crosby, Stills & Nash, Perkins and Hillman joined Richie Furay (Buffalo Springfield and Poco founding member) and JD Souther in the Souther–Hillman–Furay Band.
 Perkins moved into record production in the mid-1970s, but did tour again with Michael Nesmith and McGuinn & Hillman.
 As a session player, Perkins contributed to many notable albums, including the Eagles' On the Border.

 He joined the British band Ark in 1977 and recorded the album The Angels Come.